satishkamavaram/mcp-test/README.md

    - Make sure your kubeconfig is set up and points to the correct cluster.
    - You should see your MCP server pod/service listed in the extension.

+4. **Use GitHub Copilot with MCP Server Code**
+   - Open the MCP server code in VS Code.
+   - Use GitHub Copilot to get code suggestions, documentation, and help as you develop or maintain your MCP server.
+   - You can use Copilot to write Kubernetes manifests, server code, or scripts related to your MCP server.

-4. **Access and Manage MCP Server**
+5. **Access and Manage MCP Server**
-   - Use the extension to view logs, port-forward, or manage the MCP server.
+   - Use the Kubernetes extension to view logs, port-forward, or manage the MCP server.
    - For port-forwarding:
      ```sh
      kubectl port-forward svc/<mcp-server-service> 8080:8080
      ```
    - Access the MCP server at `http://localhost:8080` in your browser or API client.

-5. **(Optional) Use GitHub Copilot**
-   - Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) for code assistance while working with your MCP server code.

 ---

-For more details, refer to the official documentation of Kubernetes, VS Code extensions, and your MCP server.
+For more details, refer to the official documentation of Kubernetes, VS Code extensions, and GitHub Copilot.